 Medicaid Compliant Promissory Notes

 Promissory note planning for Medicaid eligibility should only be done in consultation with an attorney with experience in this type of Medicaid planning.
 A mistake in the terms of the note or the process of transferring the assets can create unintended Medicaid penalties or periods of ineligibility.

 Take an individual with assets that are $300,000 above the $15,900 limit.
 One option would be to spend all of the assets on the cost of the facility and when they were spent down to $15,900, an application could be made to Medicaid to cover the cost of care.

 Alternatively, that same person could protect assets by gifting a portion, thereby creating a penalty period, and giving a separate portion as a loan to a trusted friend or family member pursuant to a promissory note to be paid back on a monthly basis.
 The promissory note payments would be income to the individual which would be added to the Social Security, pension, and other pieces of income to be used to pay the cost of the facility during the penalty period.
 While this technique is an offshoot of “half loaf” planning, the amount of assets saved as the gift is not actually half.
 The exact amount of the $300,000 that would be protected would depend on the exact amount of the other sources of income and the private pay rate at the facility in which the individual is receiving care.
 The promissory note must be actuarially sound and follow certain criteria for this plan to work.

 The important take away is that it is (almost) never too late to do Medicaid planning.
-The 5-year lookback is a rule that impacts how your plan can unfold but speaking with an Elder Law attorney about your particular situation could result in the safeguarding of funds.
+The 5-year lookback is a rule that impacts how your plan can unfold but speaking with a Medicaid planning attorney about your particular situation could result in the safeguarding of funds.